|

 of mountain men.
 40-some paintings

-Country.
+Rendezvous Country.
 Photos by David Muench; text by Donald G Pike.
 Palo Alto:

 American West Publishing Co., 1975.
 Excellent modern photos of the